ome/omero-documentation/omero/sysadmins/unix/install-web/walkthrough/omeroweb-install-with-server-ubuntu-ice3.6.rst

 NGINX should already be running so you should be able to log in as the OMERO root user by going to http://localhost/ in your web browser.

-In addition a `init.d` script is available should you wish to start OMERO.web automatically
+In addition :download:`omero-web-init.d <../../walkthrough/omero-web-init.d>`

-| :download:`omero-web-init.d <../../walkthrough/omero-web-init.d>`
+is available should you wish to start OMERO.web automatically.

 .. _linux_walkthrough_regular_tasks: